ucb-bar/hammer/doc/Technology/Tech-json.rst

 Hammer Tech JSON
 ===============================

 The ``tech.json`` for a given technology sets up some general information about the install of the PDK, sets up DRC rule decks, sets up pointers to PDK files, and supplies technology stackup information.
-For a full schema that the tech JSON supports, please see the ``TechJSON`` Pydantic model class in ``hammer/tech/__init__.py``.
+For the full schema of the tech JSON, please see the :ref:`full_schema` section below, which is derived from the ``TechJSON`` Pydantic BaseModel in ``hammer/tech/__init__.py``.

 Technology Install
 ---------------------------------

 The user may supply the PDK to Hammer as an already extracted directory and/or as a tarball that Hammer can automatically extract.
-Setting ``technology.TECH_NAME.`` ``install_dir`` and/or ``tarball_dir`` (key is setup in the defaults.yml) will fill in as the path prefix for paths supplied to PDK files in the rest of the ``tech.json``. :numref:`install-example` shows an example of the installs and tarballs from the ASAP7 plugin.
+Setting ``technology.TECH_NAME.`` ``install_dir`` and/or ``tarball_dir`` (key is setup in the defaults.yml) will fill in as the path prefix for paths supplied to PDK files in the rest of the ``tech.json``.

-.. _install-example:
+Below is an example of the installs and tarballs from the ASAP7 plugin.

 .. code-block:: json

   "name": "ASAP7 Library",